Jacopo d'Angelo: Translated works

 Jacopo D’Angelo's translations of famous texts into Greek and Latin make him a semi-important figure during this period.
 He translated many of Plutarch's works—for example, the Vita Bruti, Vita Ciceronis, Vita Marii, Vita Pompeii, De Alexandri fortuna et virtute and De Romanorum fortuna aut virtute.

-His most famous translation, from its original Greek into Latin, is the Geographie de Ptolemee, which is criticized for being inaccurately translated by D’Angelo as well as being largely invalid as a critical text due to its numerous scientific inaccuracies as well as being subject to Ptolemy's exotification of global geography.
+His most famous translation, from its original Greek into Latin, is the Geography of Ptolemy, which is criticized for being inaccurately translated by D’Angelo as well as being largely invalid as a critical text due to its numerous scientific inaccuracies as well as being subject to Ptolemy's exotification of global geography.
 D’Angelo's translation allowed Ptolemy's work to become a best-seller and although the information in hindsight was in parts inaccurate, its popularity mitigates the historical importance of D’Angelo's translations on society during the Renaissance movement.
 D’Angelo as well as his teachers were considered influential in the world of geography due to the translations of Ptolemy's work.
 This text became a key feature of the period and was a popular read among various circles.
 However, D’Angelo received derision and a lack of respect from many of his contemporaries because of his inaccurate translations.